rajaashar786/AI-Text-Preprocessing-Project/README.md

 The project uses Python, pandas, and regular expressions for text preprocessing.
 No internet connection is required to run the preprocessing code since stopwords are hardcoded.

-If you want, I can **also write a short project report version** that matches this explanation and is ready to save as `report.pdf`.

-Do you want me to do that next?